Duroziez's sign

 Duroziez's sign is a sign of aortic insufficiency.
-It consists of an audible diastolic murmur which can be heard over the femoral artery when it is compressed with the bell of a stethoscope.
+It consists of an audible systolic-diastolic murmur which can be heard over the femoral artery when it is compressed with the bell of a stethoscope.

 It is named for French physician Paul Louis Duroziez who published its description in 1861, even though it was first described by Portuguese physician Pedro Francisco da Costa Alvarenga in 1855; for this reason it is alternatively known as the Alvarenga-Duroziez sign.